cluzier/SproutBase/README.md

 - Add, edit, and delete plants
 - Search and filter by name or tag
 - Responsive layout for all screen sizes
+- Autocomplete tag suggestions when typing
+- Confirmation dialog before deleting a plant
+- Highlight plants overdue for watering (red if >7 days, yellow if watered today)

 ## 🧱 Tech Stack